An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law: Results

+We also note that our PL slopes in the 3 galaxies are in excellent agreement with those reported by \citet{Ripepi2022Gaia} in the $G$ and $W_G$ filters.
+Our slopes agree well with \citet{Subramanian2015} in $V$ and $I$, and with \citet{Ripepi2016} in $J$, $K$, $W_{JK}$ and $W_{VK}$ for the SMC sample.

-As expected, the dispersion of the PL relation decreases significantly from the optical to the infrared, which is directly a consequence of the sensitivity of each filter to the extinction and of the width of the instability strip.
-In the Milky Way as well as in both Magellanic Clouds, the PL slope $\alpha$ becomes steeper and the PL intercept $\beta$ becomes more negative (i.e. brighter) from the optical towards the infrared.
-Only the \textit{Spitzer} $[4.5 \, \rm \mu m]$ band does not follow this trend, which was already noticed by \citet{Marengo2010}, \citet{Freedman2011b} and \citet{Scowcroft2011}.
-This may be due to the presence of a large CO absorption band aligned with the $[4.5 \, \rm \mu m]$ filter.
-For this reason, in section \ref{sec:gamma_lambda}, the $[4.5 \, \rm \mu m]$ filter is ignored in the fit of the $\gamma = f(\lambda)$ relation.
-In the Wesenheit $W_H$ band we obtain a slope of $-3.305 \pm 0.039 \, \rm mag/dex$ in the LMC which is fully compatible with the slope of $-3.299 \pm 0.015 \, \rm mag/dex$ derived by the SH0ES team \citep{Riess2022}.
+As expected, the dispersion of the PL relation decreases from the optical to the infrared, which is a consequence of the sensitivity of each filter to the extinction and of the width of the instability strip.
+In the Milky Way as well as in both Magellanic Clouds, the PL slope $\alpha$ generally becomes steeper and the PL intercept $\beta$ becomes more negative (i.e. brighter) from the optical towards the infrared.
+Due to the presence of a large CO absorption band aligned with the $[4.5 \, \rm \mu m]$ filter \citep{Marengo2010, Freedman2011b, Scowcroft2011}, in section \ref{sec:gamma_lambda} the $[4.5 \, \rm \mu m]$ filter is ignored in the fit of the $\gamma = f(\lambda)$ relation.
+In the Wesenheit $W_H$ band we obtain a slope of $-3.305 \pm 0.038 \, \rm mag/dex$ in the LMC which is fully compatible with the slope of $-3.299 \pm 0.015 \, \rm mag/dex$ derived by the SH0ES team \citep{Riess2022}.

 In the Milky Way, the PL relation generally shows a larger dispersion than in the Magellanic Clouds because of the higher extinction and non-uniform distances.
 The PL relations in Wesenheit indices show a low dispersion, as expected from their insensitivity to extinction.
 In some filters only a small number of Cepheids is listed in Table \ref{table:PL}: this is due to the various selection criteria applied to the samples, such as the upper limit of 1.4 on the RUWE parameter, the limited radius around the SMC center and the cuts in periods.
-Finally, for a given filter, the PL intercept in the Milky Way is more negative than in the LMC and even more than in the SMC, indicating a negative sign for the $\gamma$ term. \\
+Finally, for a given filter, the PL intercept in the Milky Way is more negative than in the LMC and even more than in the SMC (see Fig. \ref{fig:alpha_beta_lambda}), indicating a negative sign for the $\gamma$ term. \\